 The best portable generator for home use in an emergency or as a regular power source when living off the grid is not the same as the generator you use in your shed or workshop.

 My husband and I have tried and tested many generators over the years.
-Here's my top tips for what to look for when buying a generator for home use ... and which portable generator I think is the best in 2017.
+Here's my top tips for what to look for when buying a generator for home use . . . and which portable generator I think is the best.

 My house is not connected to the grid, so my family relies on either solar power or generator power to operate any electrical appliances in our home.